luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 title: "Comparing Energy Consumptions of Python Execution Environments"
 date: 28/02/2024
 summary: |-
   Pandas and Python are commonly used for data analysis as they have a vast ecosystem of libraries and tools allowing for comprehensive data analysis workflows.
-Additionally, both have extensive documentation and tutorials available online, and integrate seamlessly with technologies such as databases, file formats (CSV, Excel, JSON, etc.), web APIs, and cloud services.
-The sustainability factor is often overlooked while choosing which platform to actually run the Python code on.
-We delve into this matter by comparing power usage of Python CLI, PyCharm using virtual environment and Jupyter Notebook.
+Additionally, both have extensive documentation and tutorials available online.
+Further, they integrate seamlessly with technologies such as databases, file formats (CSV, Excel, JSON, etc.), web APIs, and cloud services.
+The sustainability factor is often overlooked while choosing which platform to run the Python code on.
+We delve into this matter by comparing power usage of Python from Terminal, PyCharm using Virtual Environment and Jupyter Notebook.
 We find that Jupyter is the most suitable platform in terms of functionalities provided and power consumed.
 ---

 ## Introduction
 The TIOBE index, which is an indicator of the popularity of programming languages, shows that Python is currently ranked as the top programming language in 2024[^1].
-It is vastly used in various software projects all around the world and executed through various environments.
+It is widely used in various software projects all around the world and executed through various environments.
 Python also remains a popular choice for data analysis and data science use cases due to its flexibility, scalability, and a wide range of libraries and tools which facilitate data manipulation easily.
 Its popularity can also be attributed to the fact that it is easy to learn and simple to use. \
 However, very little is known about the energy consumption of the environments in which Python code is executed.
 In this experiment, we have chosen three ways to run a Python code which performs data analysis on a dataset; Jupyter notebook, PyCharm IDE, and through Python's command line interface.
 The Python code uses Pandas[^2] to read and perform some analysis queries on three e-commerce user behaviour datasets of sizes 2,83 GB, 1,42 GB, and 0,71 GB. \
-In this article, we will begin by introducing each execution environment and discuss their strengths and weaknesses.
+In this article, we will begin by introducing each execution environment and discuss its strengths and weaknesses.
 Then, we will describe the methodology used to compare the energy consumption of each environment.
 Finally, we will present the results of our comparison and draw conclusions about the energy efficiency of each library.
-Overall, this report aims to provide valuable insights into the energy consumption of executing python code in different environments and how they can be run in a more sustainable way.
+Overall, this report aims to provide valuable insights into the energy consumption of executing Python code in different environments and how they can be run more sustainably.

 ## Methodology